kylerjensen/react-native-font-faces/README.md

 };
 ```

 This makes it difficult to achieve merged styles or text style composition.
-Apreferable solution might be something like this:
+A preferable solution might be something like this:

 ```jsx
 const style: ViewStyle = {